Support Us Button Widget

 Photo via WCNC

-On the eve of All Hallows Eve, ghost tours are boo-king fast.
-Queen City residents and visitors are spending the evening hours learning (and being scared) by the history of Charlotte’s ghosts.
+As All Hallows Eve approaches, ghost tours are boo-king fast.
+Queen City residents and visitors are spending the evening hours learning — and getting scared — by the history of Charlotte’s ghosts.

 Many Uptown tours travel through Old Settler’s Cemetery, one of North Carolina’s oldest cemeteries and the first city-owned cemetery in Charlotte.
 It’s home to some of the city’s earliest settlers, including Charles Polk, also known as “Devil Charlie.”